amock/mbf_deliberation/README.md

 # mbf_deliberation

-This repository aims to provide a collection of examples for calling MBF actions, ranging from simple Python / C++ nodes to more sophisticated delibration libraries.
+This repository aims to provide a collection of examples for calling MBF actions, ranging from simple Python / C++ nodes to more sophisticated delibration libraries: https://github.com/ros-wg-delib/awesome-ros-deliberation.
 *Note*: This repository is compatible with every implementation listed in MBF, such as [mesh_navigation](github.com/naturerobots/mesh_navigation), ...